 In China, a legendary three legged from named Jin Chan was said to come out during a full moon.
 If he appears near a home or business, good luck and wealth will come to that establishment.
 The real Jin Chan was apparently the animal companion of a famous Daoist monk named Liu Haichan.

-Frog and Toad Meanings in Hinduism
+Frog Meanings in Hinduism

 In Hinduism, frogs and toads are viewed as protectors when one if going through a change or transformation of some kind.
 Frogs were also associated with the transition from dusk to evening, as the sun sets.